EVIDENCE TO ACTION

 Presented in collaboration with Inclusion Australia and People With Disability Australia.

-The event will cover important topics related to upholding the rights and safety of people with disability, in line with the NDRP Research Agenda.
-It will also explore the lifelong impacts of restrictive practices, and the evidence gaps that need addressing across sectors.
+The event covered important topics related to upholding the rights and safety of people with disability, in line with the NDRP Research Agenda.
+It also explored the lifelong impacts of restrictive practices, and the evidence gaps that need addressing across sectors.